 Last week’s surprise announcement by Entergy that it is closing its Vermont Yankee nuclear generating station was bad news for those who care about clean air and the cost of living.
-Yankee, with a capacity of 620 megawatts, produces more than 5 billion kilowatt-hours of power every year.
+Yankee, with a capacity of 620 megawatts, produces more than 5 billion kilowatt-hours of energy every year.
 How will Vermont replace that power?
 With fossil fuels: some oil, but mostly natural gas.
 This means that each of the 5.1 billion kWhs currently provided by a zero-carbon energy source will come with at least half a kilogram of carbon dioxide (CO2).
 Over a single year, the generators that will replace Yankee’s 5.1 billion kWhs will dump at least 2.8 million tons of CO2 into the air.

 Meredith Angwin, who publishes Yes Vermont Yankee, an excellent, well-written, well-argued, and well-researched blog, noted in a recent article the remarkable fact that the New England electricity system operator will pay US$78 million just to make sure that oil-fired capacity is available for winter months when natural gas will all be used for space heating.